 - Pediatric expertise.
 Children with transposition of the great arteries and other congenital heart diseases are cared for in the Mayo Eugenio Litta Children's Hospital at Mayo Clinic's campus in Minnesota.
 The hospital includes a cardiovascular unit dedicated to pre- and post-surgical care of children who have heart conditions.
 Nurses and care providers trained in treating children and adolescents with heart conditions staff the unit.
 Child-life specialists help you and your child deal with natural fears about illness, medical procedures and hospital care.

 Mayo Clinic's cardiovascular experts provide comprehensive care for about 300 people with transposition of the great arteries every year.

 Excellence in congenital heart care

-For more than 60 years, Mayo Clinic cardiologists have treated thousands of children with congenital heart defects and adults who have congenital heart diseases.
-Mayo Clinic cardiologists, cardiovascular surgeons and other professionals work together to provide exactly the care you need.
+Mayo Clinic cardiologists have expertise in treating children with congenital heart defects and adults who have congenital heart diseases.

 At Mayo Clinic's campus in Minnesota, staff in the Center for Congenital Heart Disease care for adults and children who have congenital heart disease throughout their lives.
 Each Mayo Clinic location offers care for adults with congenital heart disease.